 My wife wears ear plugs when I talk to her.
 Not always, of course.
 Not in public.
 But most mornings, and on weekends often for extended bonus periods.
 We both started wearing them years ago, tired of each other’s snoring.
 I take mine out once I’ve rejoined the conscious world, but Geneviève says she “likes the quiet.”
 Apparently the deafening roar of our child-free, pet-free, top floor apartment in a detached home of sleepy west end Toronto disturbs her ritual of reading the news on her iPad.
 (A dinner guest once commented, sitting on our front patio: “it’s like we’re in the country”.)

-In her defence, I think she may need these peace and quiet sessions as a counterbalance to her job in live television news, where she tells me she regularly listens, via separate headsets, to two competitors’ broadcasts simultaneously.
+In her defence, I think she may need these sessions of peace and quiet as a counterbalance to weekdays working in live television news, where she tells me she regularly listens, via separate headsets, to two competitors’ broadcasts simultaneously.

-Despite an absolute objective confidence in the sanity of my request, her expectant gaze will sometimes cause me to question the value of what I had to say.
-But, following her suggestion of embracing opportunities to practice for our twilight years, I might start using these moments to repeat the same question I had only a few minutes earlier, or to say: “sorry, I can’t remember what I was going to ask.”
-I’ll just tell her it’s good practice for when I’m old and forgetful.
+Despite an absolute objective confidence in the sanity of my request, her expectant gaze will sometimes give me pause as to the value of what I had to say.
+But, following her suggestion of embracing opportunities to prepare for our twilight years, I might start using these moments to repeat the same question I had only a few minutes earlier, or to say I can’t remember what I was going to ask.
+I’ll tell her it’s good practice for when I’m old and forgetful.